learn-with-devops/devops/GitHub/Interview_Questions/questions.md

 -  How to revert the changes from local index to working directory && local index to staging area ??
 -  what is the use of .git file ??
 -  Setup the ssh connection to local PC to GitHub.
+-  what is .gitignore file ??
+-  Git Fork Vs Git Clone ??